edanuff/vertx-mod-eventbus-registry/README.md

 Expired addresses can be periodically automatically purged.
 This is useful if there are a large number of addresses being registered that are expected to be allowed to expire.
 The default is to not sweep.

-Addresses can be looked up by exact name, which is going to be the fastest way to determine if an address has been registerd.
+Addresses can be looked up by exact name, which is going to be the fastest way to determine if an address has been registered.
 Addresses can also be searched by providing a regular expression to match against.
 This will search through all registered addresses and return the matches.
-Obviously, the execution time of a search will be related to how many addresses have been registerd and that overhead should be taken into consideration.
+Obviously, the execution time of a search will be related to how many addresses have been registered and that overhead should be taken into consideration.

 ## Configuration